-For the past few years or so, especially during pandemic and the post-pandemic world, there has been a sharp increase in demand for no cost EMIs.
-Consumers have been opting for no cost EMIs like never before to buy various products of their choice.
+For the past few years or so, especially during pandemic and the post-pandemic world, there has been a sharp increase in demand for No Cost EMIs.
+Consumers have been opting for No Cost EMIs like never before to buy various products of their choice.
 So, how different are no cost EMIs compared to regular EMIs?
-Retailers or any e-commerce platforms allow you to buy products on EMIs, which consists of the principal amount and the interest.
-However, in no-cost EMIs, no interest rate will be levied on you directly, which makes the purchase affordable.

 No cost EMI means you only pay the price of the product in parts.
 But does that mean that banks and other no cost EMI card issuers and facilitators aren’t making money out of this service?
 Let’s dive a bit deeper.

-As the name suggests, no cost EMI enables you to pay monthly instalments without requiring you to take the burden of interest amount, suggesting that you are paying only the total cost of the product.
+No Cost EMI means you purchase an item on EMI and repay the amount without any additional interest, meaning you are paying only for the actual cost of the product.
 As a result, no-cost EMI is a lucrative repayment option helping you tide over a high-cost purchase without straining your finances.

 Besides knowing what is no cost EMI, you should have an idea of how the no-cost EMI scheme works.
 Customers availing of no cost EMI do end up paying some extra amount while purchasing a product.
 No cost EMI works on two concepts.
 The first concept is dodging the discount to compensate for the interest rate, and the other method includes adding the interest component to the product’s original price.